Day 63 of a Year Long Road Trip Along America’s Scenic Byways

 Given all the stunning views I enjoyed yesterday, I couldn’t imagine what a right, smart view would include.
-In this instance, I was taken more to the view of the old, log cabin perched on the hillside than the vast vista of mountains beyond.
-After a short walk around the picnic area, the dogs and I moved on to Mabry Mill.
+At Smart View, I was taken more by the view of the old, log cabin perched on the hillside than the vast vista of mountains beyond.
+Anyway, after a short walk around the picnic area, the dogs and I moved on to Mabry Mill.

 From 1910 to 1935, Ed Mabry ran the mill, a blacksmith shop, and a woodworking shop just to name a few of the businesses that contributed to his reputation as the man that could “fix most anything”.
 The mill building, separated into three sections, housed a sawmill, a gristmill, and a woodworking shop.

 To make moonshine, cornmeal, malt, and sugar are mixed with water and fermented in barrels for several days to almost two weeks.
 The fermented mash (beer) is heated in the copper still.
 The vapor is then transferred to a flake stand which contains a spiral tube (also known as the worm) that is immersed in a constant flow of water.
 The worm condenses the vapor into liquid which flows into another barrel to hold the corn whiskey.

-The morning was also the last of the sunlight, as the afternoon brought thick thunder clouds and rain.
-The mutts accompanied me through two hours of rain past the first few stops I planned to make in Tennessee, including Watauga Lake and Cherokee National Forest.
+We enjoyed the morning on the Blue Ridge Park which also turned out to be the last of the sunny skies.
+The afternoon brought thick thunder clouds and rain.
+As a result, we skipped a few planned visits in Eastern Tennessee, including Watauga Lake and Cherokee National Forest.
 Given my recent luck with National forests, the rain was probably a blessing!

 And as for the lake, the magical setting created by low hanging clouds over a jade colored water surrounded by mountains was in perfect view through VANilla’s passenger window.
 While searching for the next Walmart in Elizabethton, I stumbled across a historic site that I plan to visit in the morning.
-In the meantime, I enjoyed a spinach salad at Fatz Café before camping in the parking lot for the night.
+In the meantime, I enjoyed a spinach salad at Fatz Café before camping in the Walmart parking lot for the night.
+ETB